How to Lay a Path

 Step 2

 As a guide, mark the edges of your layout with a spade and then dig out a channel in line with the layout.
-The depth you need to dig to will depend on the materials that you are choosing to use for your path.
+The depth you need to dig will depend on the type of path you are installing and the materials being used.

 lay a path 2